-EDPY 515 - Behavioral and Emotional Problems in Children and Adolescents (3 hours)
+EDPY 515 - Abnormal Behaviors in Children and Adolescents (3 hours)

 A study of the nature of behavioral and emotional disorders in children and adolescents and conceptual approaches to them; methods and rationale for assessment; major causal factors; and characteristics of disorders.
+The DSM-5 will be used extensively in this class.

-EDPY 520 - Trends and Issues in Counseling and Education (3 hours)
+EDPY 520 - Trends and Issues in Counseling (3 hours)